CodeWithJV/learning-plan-starters/README.md

    - `walk me through the practice exercise one step at a time, I would like to code along` to receive a guided walkthrough of a practice exercise.
 3. Refer to the corresponding markdown files for each course and module in this repository to access the course content and materials.

-Feel free to modify any of the courses or convert them into the language of your choice.
-These sample courses serve as a starting point for your own learning journey and can be customized to suit your needs.

 What questions do you think you could ask ChatGPT to extend this curriculum into more advanced aspects of the languages?

 ## Contributing

-If you have any suggestions or improvements for the sample courses, feel free to contribute!
-You can create pull requests or open issues in the respective course folders.
+If you have any suggestions or improvements for the sample courses, or if you have a course plan you would like to share, feel free to contribute!
+You can create pull requests or open issues.

 ## License